Neural Therapy (Procaine)

 Usually, 6 to 16 treatments are required.

-Side effects of Neural Therapy
+Side Effects of Neural Therapy

 Neural treatment has minimal adverse effects.
 After the initial injection, some individuals may have slight bruising or increased pain.
 Some patients may experience dizziness or faintness after receiving an injection, which is caused by the anesthetic’s brief slowing of the heart rate.